 Mass Effect 1 was accused of this as well; its story quest can be completed in less than ten hours.
 When you add in that most of its sidequests were fairly repetitive, the criticism may be fair, especially given the depth of content usually expected from an RPG.

-The second game is also criticized for being too short, despite having many more "important" missions (recruitment and loyalty missions) and side missions (which were much more varied and interesting than the first, despite planet exploration being removed).
+Mass Effect 2 is also criticized for being too short, despite having many more "important" missions (recruitment and loyalty missions) and side missions (which were much more varied and interesting than the first, despite planet exploration being removed).
 The argument is that the loyalty/recruitment missions are padding to make up for the relatively few main plot missions.

 Dragon Age: Origins: The Darkspawn Chronicles, is easily completed in a couple of hours.
 It has no dialogue, no NPC interaction beyond recruiting and executing unwanted thralls, and no real customization.
 For being so different from previous Dragon Age offerings, critics are giving it negative reviews.